junxit/us-congress-bills-109/metadata.md

 - 2005-12-15 — Introduced in House
 - 2005-12-15 — Referred to the House Committee on International Relations.
 - 2005-12-15 — Sponsor introductory remarks on measure.
 (CR E2546-2547)
+- 2006-09-13 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2006-09-13 — Committee Consideration and Mark-up Session Held.
+- 2006-09-19 — Considered under suspension of the rules. (consideration: CR H6687-6690)
+- 2006-09-19 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+317.
+- 2006-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-19 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution, as amended.
+- 2006-09-19 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6687)
+- 2006-09-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6687)